bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     We'll notice that this *almost* looks like the result from calculus i.e., :math:`\int x dx = \frac{x^2}{2}`, except with an extra term.
 As we saw above the extra term comes in precisely because we have non-zero quadratic variation.
-If the Wiener process had a continuous differentiable paths, then we wouldn't need all this extra work with stochastic integrals.
+If the Wiener process had continuous differentiable paths, then we wouldn't need all this extra work with stochastic integrals.

     .. raw:: html